End-to-End Quantum Algorithm for Topology Optimization in Structural Mechanics: Numerical Experiments

 \subsection{Compliance Computation}

-In the first experiment, we compute the compliance $c(\mathbf{x})$ or, more precisely, the phase $\theta(\mathbf{x})$ defined in Section.\,\ref{sec:compliancecomputation}.
+In the first experiment, we compute the compliance $c(\mathbf{x})$ or, more precisely, the phase $\theta(\mathbf{x})$ defined in Section\,\ref{sec:compliancecomputation}.
 The corresponding operation $C$ is a QAE circuit in which the Grover operator $G$ contains the QSVT-based matrix inversion $U_{\mathbf{K}^{-1}}$ of the global stiffness matrix $\mathbf{K}$.
 Because $C$ requires $\mathcal{O}(2^{n_\texttt{p}})$ calls to $U_{\mathbf{K}^{-1}}$, direct simulation quickly becomes intractable.
 We therefore split the computation into two steps.
 First, we simulate the QSVT circuit to obtain the (pseudo-)inverse of $\mathbf{K}(\mathbf{x})$ for all material configurations.
 In a second step, we embed these (pseudo-)inverses as a block-encoding unitary into the Hadamard test (cf. Fig.\,\ref{fig:hadamardtest}) to construct $A$ and $G$.
+See Appendix\,\ref{sec:details_cc} for further implementation details.

 For demonstration, we consider a $2\times2$ domain without a volume constraint, yielding 16 possible configurations.
 The even QSVT polynomial is obtained by fitting a Chebyshev approximation to Eq.\,\eqref{eq:even} with $\mu=10^{-3}$ and $y_0=0.3$, subject to an absolute error tolerance of $10^{-3}$.
 The resulting polynomial has degree ${\deg(P_\text{even})=6610}$, which is acceptable for proof-of-concept simulation.
 Further technical details on the polynomial construction are provided in Appendix\,\ref{sec:poly}.